LIHPC-Computational-Geometry/honeycomb/user-guide/src/project-structure/kernel-grisubal.md

 </figure>

 During the last step of the main algorithm, darts of the boundary are marked according to their respective side.
-From this, we can retrieve faces of a given side, and use them as a strating point for a coloring-like algorithm.
+From this, we can retrieve faces of a given side, and use them as a starting point for a coloring-like algorithm.

 Faces are searched and marked using a BFS; only adjacent faces with an unmarked dart are considered.
 If, at any point, a face with a dart of the other side of the boundary is reached it means that: